About this event

 The purpose of this event

-The purpose of this Theological Symposium on Christology is to lay the framework for the 21st century Church from the vantage point of Christology as the nexus for every other field of theological endeavor.
+The purpose of this Theological Symposium on Christology was to lay the framework for the 21st century Church from the vantage point of Christology as the nexus for every other field of theological endeavor.

 Your beliefs about Christology will shape your Theology, which pertains to your understanding of God.
 These beliefs will also influence your views on Anthropology, determining your perspective on Man.
 Likewise, your Christological understanding will impact your views on Soteriology, the nature of salvation.
 It will affect your stance on Eschatology, regarding the nature of the end of things, and guide your beliefs about Ecclesiology, the nature and mission of the church.